General, Minerals | April 8, 2018 | Author: Naturopath

 People have been harnessing food from the sea for 1000s of years.
 Not only do we have an abundant choice of fish to eat, we also can choose from crustacean, such as shell fish and lobster, and various types of algae such as sea weed, chlorella and spirulina.

 Numerous studies have shown the health benefits of seafood.
 Some of the best sources of nutritional fats (such as eicosapentaenoic acid and docosahexsaenoic acid – EPA/DHA), protein, vitamins, and minerals that promote health can be found in seafood.
 Some of these health benefits include:

 A large amount of the beneficial health effects of seafood have been contributed to the naturally high amounts of PUFA Omega-3 polyunsaturated fatty acids.
 This is due to fact that marine phytoplankton has a high ratio of EPA and DHA these fatty acids are accumulated in the food chain starting from the phytoplankton.

-Clck Here For Article on Fish Oil
+Clck Here for further reading - Fish Oil

 Antioxidation comes from the carotenoids; fat-soluble brilliant yellow and orange pigments.
 These help to inactivate the harmful reactive oxygen species, and include astaxanthin, lycopene, and fucoxanthin.

 Alga (singular) is described by oxford dictionaries as a simple, nonflowering plant of a large group that includes the seaweeds and many single-celled forms.
 They contain chlorophyll but lack true stems, roots, leaves, and vascular tissue.